-If a student fails to follow generally accepted bus rules the bus driver or person in authority is required to "write-up" the student on a special Bus Conduct form and submit it to the School principal.
+If a student fails to follow the accepted bus rules (i.e. - obey the bus driver, remain seated, no head/arms out the side of the bus/van, no throwing objects from the bus, and no profanity), the bus driver is required to "write-up" the student on a special Bus Conduct Report form and submit it to the principal.
+The student will then receive a consequence for his/her behavior and the parent will be notified.